Stan Smith (American Dad!): Original persona

-In the beginning of the series, it was heavily emphasized that Stan was a highly Conservative Republican, bordering on right-wing authoritarianism.
-He idolized then United States President George W. Bush and former President Ronald Reagan.
+In the beginning of the series, it was heavily emphasized that Stan was a highly conservative Republican, bordering on right-wing authoritarianism.
+He idolized then U.S. President George W. Bush and former President Ronald Reagan.

 Combined with these traits, he was also portrayed as patriotic and Christian.
-Stan regularly caused havoc and disorder with his bigotry, Conservatism, patriotism, chauvinism, xenophobia, and paranoia.
+Stan regularly caused havoc and disorder with his bigotry, conservatism, patriotism, chauvinism, xenophobia, and paranoia.
 MacFarlane has likened Stan's original character to Archie Bunker from All in the Family.

 Under his initial persona, he also opposed homosexuality and gay marriage for a time.
 He changed his views on homosexuality, however, in the episode "Lincoln Lover", once becoming associated with the Log Cabin Republicans.
 Stan's stance on homosexuality further softened in the episode "Surro-Gate" when Francine acted as a surrogate mother for gay couple Greg and Terry's baby.
 At the end of this episode, Stan realized what a loving family Greg and Terry were.

 After the first few seasons and as the series progressed, Stan was portrayed as growing out of these particular traits and they were largely dropped from his character.
 Branching out, he later began displaying his wrongheadedness and penchant for taking to extremes in numerous other ways beyond ultra right-wing politics.
 He has also exhibited instances of gullibility (like his son Steve) such as when he believed he was taking cold medicine when in fact he was smoking "crack" as Roger nonchalantly points out.
 Hayley has also tricked him into buying mirrored sunglasses that wound up getting him kidnapped by a group of radicals.
 In another episode, Roger states to Stan that he has to "give" his champion racehorse "a full release", which Stan ultimately does so.
 Stan has also once drunk Roger's urine due to the alien telling him it was a fancy beer.
 The episode "Irregarding Steve" reveals that Stan believes that popcorn doesn't pop above sea level.
 In "Love, AD Style" when Francine points out if they added another "C" before the "K" in the acronym of the new car Stan wants to buy he says he doesn't know what she's talking about, clearly not realizing what the new acronym would spell out.
 In "Stanny Tendergrass" Stan thought he was able to afford a membership at Mr. Vanderhill's (Roger's) country club after working there thirty years at the cost of seven grand, completely unaware of the vast price inflation cost (two hundred grand).